jingweizhanghuai/Morn_doc/docs/json.rst

 and
 `update-center.json <https://github.com/chadaustin/sajson/blob/master/testdata/update-center.json>`__

-In the program we parse each of these files for 100 times and measure the time consume.
+In this program we parse each of these files for 100 times and measure the time-consume.

 Testing program is: